Welcome to

 Congratulations to last week’s winners who are as follows:

-St John’s ~ Esther St Mary’s ~ Theresa Christ the King ~ Daniel
+St John’s ~ Eleanor St Mary’s ~ Andrew Christ the King ~ Rollover

 Please claim your prize from the appropriate sacristy.